spiceai/spiceai/README.md

 Once you open the Codespace, Spice.ai and everything you need to get started will already be installed.
 Continue on to train your first pod.

-### Create your first Spice.ai Pod and train it
+### Create your first Spicepod and train it

-A [Spice.ai Pod](https://docs.spiceai.org/concepts/#pod) is simply a collection of configuration and data that is used to train and deploy your own AI.
+A [Spicepod](https://docs.spiceai.org/concepts/#pod) is simply a collection of configuration and data that is used to train and deploy your own AI.

-We will add intelligence to a sample application, **ServerOps**, by creating and training a Spice.ai pod that offers recommendations to the application for different server operations, such as performing server maintenance.
+We will add intelligence to a sample application, **ServerOps**, by creating and training a Spicepod that offers recommendations to the application for different server operations, such as performing server maintenance.

 If you are using GitHub Codespaces, skip Step 1. and continue with Step 2., as the repository will already be cloned.